 When should you issue 1099-MISC or 1099-NEC?

-Because LLCs and contractors require time to file taxes, there are different time limits to issue 1099-MISC and 1099-NEC.
+Because LLCs and contractors require time to file taxes, there are different time limits to issue a 1099-MISC and 1099-NEC.
 The last date to file in 2021 was 1st February because the 31st was the weekend.
 At the same time, the actual deadline is 31st January.

-If you fail to meet the deadline to issue 1099, you may have to face a fine from $50 to $270 for every form, depending on the delay you have done.
+If you fail to meet the deadline to issue a 1099, you may have to face a fine from $50 to $270 for every form, depending on the delay you have caused.
 As stated, if you don't issue the form at all, you will be fined a big penalty along with an IRS audit.

 So, can a limited liability company get a 1099?
 Well, to be eligible for an LLC 1099 form, it depends on your gross proceeds paid, business structure, and how your LLC is taxed.
 If you file as an LLC or LLP, you can get a 1099.
 But, S Corporations and C corporations do not get one.